-1 Vacani makes the losses 360 instead of 247, and it is possible that Suchet has given only the casualties at the main assault, and not those in the distant demonstrations.
-Vacani says that the Italians lost 52 men in their false attack.
+1 Vacani makes the losses 360 instead of 247, and it is possible tha Suchet has given only the casualties at the main assault, and not those it the distant demonstrations.
+Vacani says that the Italians lost 52 men it their false attack.